MdSaifulIslamSajol/Recommendation-of-US-airports-that-should-be-connected-with-a-high-speed-passenger-rail/README.md

 passenger rail tunnel.
 To do this, SQL  statements are used to return pairs of airports that are between 300 and 400 miles apart and that had at least 5,000 (five thousand) flights per year on average in each direction between them.
-Arrange the rows to identify which one of these pairs of airports has largest total number of seats on the planes that flew between them
+Arrange the rows to identify which one of these pairs of airports has largest total number of seats on the planes that flew between them.
+The project was originally done on the Virtual Machine provided by the [Cloudera in Coursera](https://www.coursera.org/learn/cloudera-big-data-analysis-sql-queries?specialization=cloudera-big-data-analysis-sql) authority.
+I used Apache Hive platform for the SQL query in the VMware Workstation.
+The dataset was provided in the workstation.